COVID-19 information for temporary visa holders and sponsoring employers

 The program assists overseas nationals get Northern Territory Government nomination.
 They need to show commitment to involvement with the Darwin Innovation Hub.

-For further information go to the Paspalis website.
+For further information, go to the Paspalis website.

 If you are a New Zealand citizen

-Skilled and employer sponsored visa programs that you may be eligible for include:
+Skilled and employer sponsored visa programs

 Read the NT migration occupation list to see if your skills are in demand in the Northern Territory.